 Samsung reveals Galaxy S7 phones at virtual reality launch

 A few hours later, Samsung took to its own huge, over-engineered stage to reveal its new flagship phones: the Galaxy S7 and Galaxy S7 Edge.
 Offering upgraded software and hardware, the phones were arguably over-shadowed by the focus on virtual reality.
 Every attendee was given a Gear VR headset to wear, with parts of the launch beamed in virtual reality, while Mark Zuckeberg made a surprise appearance to reveal Oculus Rift's role in the new Samsung Gear 360 compact VR camera.

 MORE: Samsung Galaxy S7 review

-Sony X series with hi-res support
+Sony launches X series midrange phones with hi-res audio support

 Sony didn't have a new flagship smartphone to unveil at MWC, but with the Xperia Z5 and Z5 Premium launched just last September we're not surprised.
 Instead, the company had a new series of mid-range smartphones and connected accessories.

 The future of projectors?
 Sony announced a range of “smart products” at MWC, including the Xperia Projector, which can beam an interactive image on to any surface and be voice and gesture controlled.